-Both are the key playmakers for their respective teams; they run the show for their clubs.
-They both spray the ball around with ease, almost never missing their intended targets.
+Both are the key playmakers for their respective teams; they run the show for their football clubs.
+They both spray the soccer ball around with ease, almost never missing their intended targets.
 Both players are sought-after by other clubs as potential players who can turn a club around, orchestrating the game from the center of the park.

 Physically – and in years – Xabi has Xavi beat.
 Xabi is 6’ tall and 27 years old, while Xavi of Barca, is 5’ 7” tall and 29 years old.
 Surprisingly, the older one might still be living at home with his family, while the younger just had another baby.

 Since the two are now playing in La Liga, with Xabi at Real Madrid and Xavi probably a lifer at Barca, we’ll be able to compare the two up-close on a regular basis.
 On Spain’s national team, the two rarely play along side one another.
 Rather, they fight for time, which isn’t necessarily a bad thing for Spain.
 Both are from Northern Spain, Xavi grew up outside Barcelona in Terrassa, while Xabi grew up in Tolosa, outside of San Sebastián.

 When El Clasico takes place this year many will focus on Kaka and Cristiano versus Messi and Ibrahimovic, but the real showdown could be in the middle of the park with the two midfield-maestros seeing who can hit the better ball on a dime.

 Many in the know at Real Madrid have said the Xabi Alonso was their most important signing this summer; the key player to bring the new Galaticos together.
 Barca won’t sell Xavi he’s too valuable to their team.